History of Diversity, Equity and Inclusion

 Photo Courtesy of Library of Congress

 Carnegie Mellon University's most deeply rooted and enduring foray into diversifying the university community also dates back to 1968, when the H. John Heinz School of Public Policy and Management was founded (as the School of Urban and Public Affairs).
 Aiming to make a professional career in the public sector accessible to the broadest possible set of people, the Heinz School has been committed to diversity from the start.
-Today, international students make up 30 percent of each entering class.
-African-American and Hispanic students compose 50 percent of all domestic students.
+Today, international students make up 30% of each entering class.
+African American and Hispanic students compose 50% of all domestic students.
 The retention rate of minority students in the Heinz School also exceeds that of the full university.

 Carnegie Mellon University continued to make progress in addressing diversity on a number of fronts.
 Most of these efforts resulted from the initiative and personal commitments of individual faculty, staff and students working in their home departments.
-In addition to the Carnegie Mellon Action Project initiative and the founding of the Heinz School, for example, students in the Graduate School of Industrial Administration provided tutoring and mentoring services to students in Pittsburgh's urban neighborhoods; when these elementary school students graduated from high school they received scholarships for college through the I Have a Dream program.
-Heinz's InfoLink program was a unique initiative that linked low income youth, businesses, public school districts and community revitalization efforts through learning systems that emphasized information technology.
+In addition to the Carnegie Mellon Action Project initiative and the founding of the Heinz School, for example, students in the Graduate School of Industrial Administration (now named the Tepper School of Business) provided tutoring and mentoring services to students in Pittsburgh's urban neighborhoods; when these elementary school students graduated from high school, they received scholarships for college through the I Have a Dream program.
+Heinz's InfoLink program was a unique initiative that linked low-income youth, businesses, public school districts and community revitalization efforts through learning systems that emphasized information technology.

 The university's strong commitment to institutional growth needed to be expanded to bolster progress toward diversity.
 Then president Jared Cohon assumed personal responsibility for bringing about change, responsibility that began with inspiring a growing portion of the university community to demonstrate a stake in the institution’s transformation.